Eph. Ephemera

 This collection was a gift from Chicago postcard collector, Grant B. Schmalgemeier.
 It consists of 3,000 postcards of the 1933-34 Chicago World's Fair.
 The collection provides a comprehensive look at the fair, and includes postcards of the rides and attractions.

-Harold L. Stuart Travel Scrapbooks
+Harold L. Stuart travel scrapbooks

 Scrapbooks compiled by Chicago investment banker Harold L. Stuart documenting his travels in Europe from 1912 to 1939.
 Contains travel ephemera and written narratives of each trip.